Sérgio Sette Câmara: 2022–23 season

 Sette Câmara switched to NIO 333 FE Team for the 2022–23 season, partnering Dan Ticktum.
-The Brazilian would be outscored by his teammate across the year, though he would achieve their outfits best result since 2018 with fifth place in a chaotic Hyderabad ePrix.
-The Brazilian also came eighth at the first race in Rome and fifth at the opening round of the London event, though he would later be disqualified as his team failed to obey the race directors' instructions, not changing a broken front wing during a red flag race stoppage.
+He would be outscored by his teammate across the year, though he would achieve their outfits best result since 2018 with fifth place in a chaotic Hyderabad ePrix.
+Sette Câmara also came eighth at the first race in Rome and fifth at the opening round of the London event, though he would later be disqualified as his team failed to obey the race directors' instructions, not changing a broken front wing during a red flag race stoppage.
 Sette Câmara ended up 20th in the championship, with Ticktum scoring double his amount of points.